hajdumozes/exam-tic-tac-toe/notes.md

 scenario: player picks a move

-case 1: player picks an empty space on board, their symbol should appear on it

-case 2: player picks a non-empty space on board, exception thrown
+case 1: player pick a cell from input cells

 ### Game manager